2.A.49 The Chloride Carrier/Channel (ClC) Family

 ClCs are expressed in both plasma and intracellular membranes of cells from almost all eukaryotic organisms.
 ClC proteins form transmembrane dimers, in which each monomer displays independent ion conductance.
 Eukaryotic members possess a large cytoplasmic domain containing two CBS domains involved in transport modulation.
 ClC proteins function as either Cl- channels or Cl-/H+ exchangers, although all ClC proteins probably share the same basic architecture (Poroca et al. 2017).
 ClC channels have two gating mechanisms: a relatively well-studied fast gating mechanism, and a poorly studied slow gating mechanism.
 ClCs are involved in a wide range of physiological processes, including regulation of the resting membrane potential in skeletal muscle, facilitation of transepithelial Cl- reabsorption in kidneys, and control of pH and Cl- concentration in intracellular compartments through coupled Cl-/H+ exchange mechanisms.
 Several inherited diseases result from C1C gene mutations, including myotonia congenita, Bartter's syndrome (types 3 and 4), Dent's disease, osteopetrosis, retinal degeneration, and lysosomal storage diseases (Poroca et al. 2017).

 CLC anion transporters are found in all phyla and form a gene family of eight members in mammals.
 Two CLC proteins, each of which completely contains an ion translocation parthway, assemble to homo- or heteromeric dimers that sometimes require accessory β-subunits for function (Jentsch and Pusch 2018).
 CLC proteins can be anion channels or anion/proton exchangers.
 Structures of these two CLC protein classes are surprisingly similar.
 Extensive structure-function analyses have identified residues involved in ion permeation, anion-proton coupling and gating.
 In mammals, ClC-1, -2, -Ka/-Kb are plasma membrane Cl- channels, whereas ClC-3 through ClC-7 are 2Cl-/H+-exchangers in endolysosomal membranes.
 Biological roles of CLCs were mostly studied in mammals, but also in plants and model organisms like yeast and Caenorhabditis elegans.
 CLC Cl- channels have roles in the control of electrical excitability, extra- and intracellular ion homeostasis, and transepithelial transport, whereas anion/proton exchangers influence vesicular ion composition and impinge on endocytosis and lysosomal function.
 The surprisingly diverse roles of CLCs are highlighted by human and mouse disorders elicited by mutations in their genes.
 These pathologies include neurodegeneration, leukodystrophy, mental retardation, deafness, blindness, myotonia, hyperaldosteronism, renal salt loss, proteinuria, kidney stones, male infertility, and osteopetrosis.
-Jentsch and Pusch 2018 review all aspects of CLC proteins but emphasis is laid on biophysical structure-function analyses and on the cell biological and organismal roles of mammalian CLCs in disease.
+Jentsch and Pusch 2018 reviewed all aspects of CLC proteins with emphasis on biophysical structure-function analyses and on the cell biological and organismal roles of mammalian CLCs in disease.
+They can be chloride conducting channels and proton-chloride antiporters.
+All members in this family consist of two identical protein subunits, and each subunit forms an independent ion-transport pathway, a structural architecture known as 'double barrel.'
+These CLC proteins serve biological functions ranging from membrane excitability and cell volume regulation to acidification of endosomes (Kwon et al. 2022).

 Note: The ClC family was previously given the TC# 1.A.11.